SanshanGan/salesforce-notes/notes/OM&LB.md

 |                                                                        | Login in from the Trusted IP Addresses, there is **no** verification check                 |
 |                                                                        | Login in outside the Trusted IP Addresses, users are required to pass a verification check |

+## 7. Org Wide Defaults

+### Summary:

+- Set baseline record access for all users
+- Various access levels including(Based on the object): Public Read/Write, Public Read Only, Private
+- Record access can only be **opened up** by sharing rules, not **restricted**
+- Org Wide Defaults do not override profile settings

+## 8. Currency

+> By default, Salesforce organizations use a single currency.
+Once you set the required currency locale in your company
+> settings, all currency values on records display in that currency.

 # II.
 Object Manager and Lighting App Builder

 ## 1. Relationships